The name Paynes is part of the ancient legacy of the early Norman inhabitants that arrived in England

 Anglo-Norman names tend to be marked by an enormous number of spelling variations

 .
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Payne, Paine, Paynell, Pane, Pain and others.

 Early Notables of the Paynes family (pre 1700)

-1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of her child, she was acquitted of the murder charge but found guilty...
-Another 102 words (7 lines of text) are included under the topic Early Paynes Notables in all our PDF Extended History products and printed products wherever possible.
+1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of...
+Another 114 words (8 lines of text) are included under the topic Early Paynes Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paynes family to Ireland

 Some of the Paynes family moved to Ireland